AlanLi7991/cmake-tutorial-sample/README.md

 ## Documents

-The documents have publiced on [my blog](http://alanli7991.github.io) and written by Chinese.
+The documents have publicized on [my blog](http://alanli7991.github.io) and written by Chinese.